HuskieRobotics/3061-lib/README.md

     1. elevate the robot on a cart positioned in front of the operator console so the driver's perspective is the same as the robot's (i.e., the front of the robot facing away from the driver); we label the front, back, left, and right of the robot on the robot since which is which may be ambiguous until more of the robot is assembled
     2. position all four wheels such that they are pointing forward (bevel gears all facing the same direction as when the steer offsets were determined)
     3. push the drive joystick forward
-    4. verify that the joystick is specifying a positive x velocity (graph AdvantageKit/RealOutput/TeleopSwerve/xVelocity in AdvantageScope); if not, update the corresponding method in the OperatorInterface subclass
+    4. verify that the joystick is specifying a positive x velocity (graph /RealOutput/TeleopSwerve/xVelocity in AdvantageScope); if not, update the corresponding method in the OperatorInterface subclass
     5. verify that each wheel is rotating to move the robot forward (+x direction)
-    6. verify that the drive TalonFX distance is consistent (graph AdvantageKit/Mod0/DriveDistanceMeters and verify that it is increasing; check all 4 modules)
+    6. verify that the drive TalonFX distance is consistent (graph FL/OdometryDrivePositionMeters and verify that it is increasing; check all 4 modules)
-    7. perform steps 3-6 but pull the drive joystick backwards (xVelocity should be negative and DriveDistanceMeters should decrease)
+    7. perform steps 3-6 but pull the drive joystick backwards (xVelocity should be negative and OdometryDrivePositionMeters should decrease)
-    8. perform steps 3-6 but push the drive joystick to the left (yVelocity should be positive; DriveDistanceMeters should increase if the wheel is pointed to the left and decrease if pointed to the right; add AdvantageKit/RealOutputs/SwerveModuleStates to the Swerve tab in AdvantageScope to visualize)
+    8. perform steps 3-6 but push the drive joystick to the left (yVelocity should be positive; OdometryDrivePositionMeters should increase if the wheel is pointed to the left and decrease if pointed to the right; add Drivetrain/SwerveModuleStates to the Swerve tab in AdvantageScope to visualize)
-    9. perform steps 3-6 but push the drive joystick to the right (yVelocity should be negative; DriveDistanceMeters should increase if the wheel is pointed to the right and decrease if pointed to the left; use the Swerve tab in AdvantageScope to visualize)
+    9. perform steps 3-6 but push the drive joystick to the right (yVelocity should be negative; OdometryDrivePositionMeters should increase if the wheel is pointed to the right and decrease if pointed to the left; use the Swerve tab in AdvantageScope to visualize)
     10. push the rotate joystick in the direction to rotate CCW (when looking down on the robot)
-    11. verify that the joystick is specifying a positive rotational velocity (graph AdvantageKit/RealOutput/TeleopSwerve/rotationalVelocity in AdvantageScope); if not, update the corresponding method in the OperatorInterface subclass
+    11. verify that the joystick is specifying a positive rotational velocity (graph /RealOutput/TeleopSwerve/rotationalVelocity in AdvantageScope); if not, update the corresponding method in the OperatorInterface subclass
     12. verify that each wheel is rotating to rotate the robot in a CCW direction
     13. perform steps 10-12 but push the rotate joystick in the direction to rotate CW
-    14. graph AdvantageKit/Drive/Gyro/PositionDeg
+    14. graph /Drivetrain/RawHeadingDeg
     15. rotate the cart in a CCW direction and verify that the gyro is increasing
     16. rotate the cart in a CW direction and verify that the gyro is decreasing
-    17. use Phoenix Tuner X to flash the LEDs on the Falcon 500s and CANcoders to ensure that the CAN IDs are properly assigned to the front-left, front-right, back-left, and back-right positions (all of the above may behave as expected even if the modules aren't assigned to the appropriate corners)
+    17. use Phoenix Tuner X to flash the LEDs on the TalonFX devices and CANcoders to ensure that the CAN IDs are properly assigned to the front-left, front-right, back-left, and back-right positions (all of the above may behave as expected even if the modules aren't assigned to the appropriate corners)
 * If you are using voltage control outputs:
     * Angle characterization values (```ANGLE_KS```, ```ANGLE_KV```, ```ANGLE_KA```) in in your ```RobotConfig``` subclass (e.g., DefaultRobotConfig.java):
         * set ```TUNING_MODE``` in Constants.java to true (characterization analysis doesn't normally run)